Creating and using design documentation at Neon

 For managers, this is an important tool that they can use as one of the ways to assess someone’s contributions.
 Engineers (especially senior ones) should be encouraged to present and discuss ideas.
 This is one of the most important aspects of their work.
 At the same time, writing design documentation will require the author to think about how to present (or communicate) the idea.
 Unfortunately, this – communicating ideas – is one of the skills that is often neglected, because some people choose to focus more on purely technical skills, forgetting that good communication is often equally (or even more) important as technical skills.
 With the consistent use of this framework, you might be able to partially address this concern as well and help your team grow.

-If your team needs help with finding great new team members who would help you reach your business goals faster, contact us or check out our IT staffing services where you can find more information about this topic.
+If your team needs help with finding great new team members who would help you reach your business goals faster, contact us or check out our IT team augmentation solutions where you can find more information about this topic.

 Author